jhcknzzm/zhengming.github.io/index.md

 ## About Me
 Zhang Zhengming graduated with a Ph.D. in Information and Communication Engineering from the School of Information Science and Engineering, Southeast University in 2023.
 My main research directions are **deep learning, reinforcement learning, federated learning, semi-supervised learning, ultra-high-dimensional data compression and recovery, and wireless communication**.

+##
+I am passionate about exploring new technologies, such as physical/biological inspired neural network models, and attempting to apply them in all aspects of reality.
+The future world I envision is one where humans and AI coexist amicably and help each other.
+At that time, I could chat and discuss work with "Gungun" (my AI assistant) in a fully self-driving car, while the person I loved was by my side, the wearer's XR glasses were playing games, and the AI had already helped us make reasonable travel arrangements and date locations.
+What a wonderful day!

 ## Work Experience
 <font color='#CC6600' size=3> 2023- Present: Senior Engineer at Huawei in Shanghai
 <font color='#CC6600' size=3> As the Owner, I have been conducting research and implementation on wireless ultra-large-scale matrix compression and recovery based on large models.